 CHALLENGES and RECOMMENDATIONS Timeline for Completion A. Mission: The mission of the college, the Packer Center, and governance of programs within the college and department need to be clearly defined, that channels of communication be clarified, and that decision making protocols be clearly detailed.
 Response: The administration, faculty, and staff will continue to meet and write specific guidelines and roles.
 Completed July 1, 2015 B. Curriculum: The Early Childhood/Early Childhood Education faculty need to clarify and align curriculum with the policies and curriculum offered in the Melba S. Lehner (MSL) Children's School.
 Response: The department has implemented an Executive Committee comprised of EC/ECE Faculty and MSL Children's School Staff.
 This committee is charged with communicating, clarifying, and collaborating on revisions of the mission and vision statement, policies and procedures in the MSL Children's School, curriculum, and alignment of EC/ECE university courses, curriculum in the MSL Children's School, and NAEYC standards.
 Completed July 1, 2015 C. Student Learning Outcomes and Assessments: Current assessment tools for the Family Studies curriculum are not clearly aligned with individual courses and assignments.
 Response: alignment between the Family Studies curriculum and specific learning outcomes in individual courses has been established.
 Outcome data are collected to identify specific measures of minimum standards for all courses in the Family Studies program.
 These outcomes are based upon the 10 Competencies for Certified Family Life Educators.
 The assessment plan for EC/ECE is not feasible or manageable.
 There is a need for greater alignment between the five measures of thresholds for acceptable performance and the selection of artifacts from courses.
 Response: The EC/ECE faculty will continue to make revisions of assessment plans and reports to address these concerns.
 Additionally, the EC/ECE faculty will indicate where the base material for learning outcomes are introduced, developed, and then mastered.
-Completed July 1, 2014 Currently provided; ongoing
+Completed July 1, 2014 D. Support: Administrative Assistant indicates difficulty balancing demands from work and outside demands.
+Response: The Department Chair will continue to make reasonable attempts to be accommodating in flexible scheduling and planning to meet outside demands.
+University resources will continue to be offered to all faculty and staff.
+Currently provided; ongoing